 3. Use technology to track progress and set goals

 When routine and comfort aren’t enough, the next thing you can do is use technology to help get you through a workout.
+However, this doesn’t necessarily mean distracting yourself while watching TV on the treadmill.
+Distractions can reduce your workout performance and increase the chances of injury.

-But there are other ways to use tech to boost motivation.
+Fortunately. there are other ways to use tech to boost motivation.

 If you’re using the Vasa SwimErg, for example, you can use the PM3 Power Meter with ANT+ and BT Wireless Connectivity to record and analyze the metrics and use it for biofeedback.